I’ll try to explain what it means in this article, as it is one of my favourite lighting scenarios for landscape, especially cityscape, photography.

 Blue Hour usually lasts 15-20 minutes, starting about 30-45 minutes after sunset, or 45-60 minutes before sunrise.
 The exact time frame depends on a number of factors and will vary every time.
-The same scene at the same hour may look very different from day to day.
+The same scene at exactly the same time may look very different from day to day.

 But also illumination on some landmarks isn’t switched on every night.
-You may get lights in windows in a “strategic” spot on one occasion and not on another.
-Street traffic also varies and as a result you get different looking light trails, or none at all, on different days.
+You may get lights in windows in “strategic” spots on one occasion, and not on another.
+Street traffic also varies, and as a result you get different looking light trails, or none at all, on different days.
 And so on.

 All of these factors will change the tonal balance in your scene and affect what you can do.